Cranberry Maple Butter | Optional Canning Instructions

 Cranberry butter and cranberry compound butter are delicious condiments that incorporate cranberries.
 However, they differ in terms of their texture, ingredients, recipes, and usage.
 Here’s a comparison between the two:

-- Cranberry Butter: This spreadable condiment has a smooth and creamy texture, similar to fruit preserves or fruit butter, such as apple butter.
+Cranberry Butter is a spreadable condiment with a smooth and creamy texture, similar to fruit preserves or fruit butter, such as apple butter.
 It is made by cooking and pureeing cranberries into a spreadable consistency.

 Cranberry maple butter